 On January 27, 1882, 298 Commonwealth was purchased from John Shapleigh and Samuel Shapleigh by Elizabeth (Snow) Hart, the wife of Thomas Norton Hart.
 They previously had lived at 85 Worcester.
 Their daughter, Abbie Snow Hart, lived with them.

 Thomas Hart had been a hat and cap manufacturer until 1878, when he retired from the business.
 He also was president of the Mount Vernon National Bank.
-He served as Mayor of Boston twice, once in 1889-1890, and again in 1900-1901.
+He served as Mayor of Boston in 1889-1890, as Postmaster of Boston from 1891 to 1895, and again as Mayor in 1900-1901.

 Living with the Harts were Thomas Hart’s brother-in-law and former business partner, Frederick B. Taylor, and his daughter, Mabel Taylor.
 Frederick Taylor’s wife, Abigail (Snow) Taylor, had died in June of 1878.
 Frederick and Mabel Taylor had lived with the Harts at 85 Worcester.